 It is good if a person knows which plant or herb triggers seasonal allergies in his/her body, however, it does not solve the problem in a majority of cases because it’s impossible to isolate the human organism from allergens.

 Unfortunately, the use of antihistamine drugs (Claritin, Allegra, etc.) also not a positive universal solution.
-The list of side effects from this class of medicines includes symptoms that are worse than the positive effect from these drugs.
+The list of side effects from this class of medicines includes symptoms that are worse than the positive effect of these drugs.

 The list of side effects from the drugs used for seasonal allergies treatment includes:

-- Lightheadedness and vertigo.
+- Lightheadedness and Vertigo.